 Collective bargaining agreements and company policy may also mention drug testing.
 Make sure that this process is fair for the employee.
 SAMHSA suggests checking up on a laboratory’s quality control so that positive results can be easily confirmed.

 Do not wait until it is too late for an employee to try to make amends or fix their situation.
-It is crucial that workplace supervisors make observations early so that steps taken do not have to be drastic or extreme for both the employee and the company.
+Workplace supervisors must make observations early so that steps taken do not have to be drastic or extreme for both the employee and the company.
 This will assist the employee, and it can improve workplace safety.

 Document any instances where an employee may have been affected by drugs.
 Write down absences or any instances during which the employee underperforms.
 These examples can help you make your case when talking to your employee.